Visual Impact Assessments

 Visual Impact Assessment Report

-As with all of our services, a report will be assembled after to detail the process we followed, explain our findings and offer expert advice for moving forward in a suitable manner.
+As with all of our services, a report will be assembled afterwards to detail the process we followed, explain our findings and offer expert advice for moving forward in a suitable manner.
+The only difference with a VIA is that the report will be created by one of the consultants at our partner company.

 Using the information in the VIA report, a defence to planning objections can be put forward to the local council, raising evidence that the visual implications of the plans have been fully considered and addressed.